AM-ash-OR-AM-I/PasslockDesktop/README.md

 Now app can be launched from applications menu
 </details>

+## Issues
+- In linux you may face issues with app not starting, it's likely if `xrandr` isn't installed.
+    - Install `xrandr` by `$ sudo dnf xrandr` in fedora or `$ sudo apt xrandr` in ubuntu

 ## Installation 📥
+- Clone repo `git clone https://github.com/AM-ash-OR-AM-I/PasslockDesktop.git` & `cd PasslockDesktop`
 - Run the following command in terminal to install dependencies in a virtual environment.
 ```sh
 pip install --upgrade pip